‘General Hospital’ Spoilers: Sam Worries, Franco & Jason Uncover More Secrets, Nelle Reconnects With Michael

 — General Hospital (@GeneralHospital) May 2, 2017

-Sonny would definitely make Ava pay if he gets wind of this development.
+Sonny will definitely make Ava pay if he gets wind of this development.
 However, Ava also knows something which could destroy Sonny, and ensure that he will be on the losing end of his divorce.

 Anna’s Confusing Acts